anezi/LiipImagineBundle/README.md

 ## Filters

-The LiipImagineBundle provides a set of built-in filters.
+The AneziImagineBundle provides a set of built-in filters.
 You may easily roll your own filter, see [the filters chapter in the documentation](http://symfony.com/doc/master/bundles/LiipImagineBundle/filters.html).

 ## Using the controller as a service